101 NYC Engagement Photo Locations

 19. Conservatory Gardens Trellis

-This secret location of Conservatory Gardens is popular for small wedding ceremonies, engagement photoshoots, and just enjoying a romantic stroll through it!
+This secret location of Conservatory Gardens is famous for small wedding ceremonies, engagement photoshoots, and a romantic stroll through it!

 20. Central Park Reservoir